How to record myself singing with background music? ( In 10 Steps )

 You will have to find a good recording spot if you are recording yourself at home, most apartments tend to have fairly thin walls and a lot of noise goes right through them.
 Find the quietest room in your home, and pick one of its corners, this way you will limit the sound bouncing back and creating an echo effect in the microphone.
 Make sure that you can both see the display of the lyrics and it is also a good idea to keep an eye on the recording software while you are recording yourself.

-Once you have set up your microphone, studio monitors in the right place then it is time to think about the actual recording software.
+Once you have set up your microphone, and studio monitors in the right place then it is time to think about the actual recording software.
 There are a lot of softwares with which you can record your singing some paid and some free, although just a couple of them are actually good for singing.
 My personal favorite recording software is Audacity, this software has everything you need to record yourself with background music and then some.

 Audacity is free, and all you need is a USB microphone or an XLR to USB converter if you have a professional microphone.
 Just keep in mind that if you use an XLR to USB converter then the quality of the sound will suffer, basically, you will be better off with a simple condenser USB microphone.
 If your recording sounds strange then the most probable cause for it is you not hitting the higher notes correctly, for more information check out my recent article How to sing high notes? ( Top 15 Tips ).

-Use a software that also plays the background music and records your voice.
+Use software that also plays the background music and records your voice.
 For this, you will have to experiment with the recording software a bit and not all of them can do this.
 Generally speaking, you will have to download the song without the vocals and import the song to the recording software.
 Once you hit record the software will start recording and playing the background music at the same time.

 This is by far the superior method of recording your singing and the background music as well.
 You will notice that you will sound a lot cleaner and better, this is because your microphone will only focus on picking up your voice.
 If you have a high-quality microphone that filters out background noise then you are set to go, even if music is playing on the monitors your microphone will still not pick it up.